Small permutation classes: Abstract

 \section{Abstract}

-We establish a phase transition for permutation classes (downsets of permutations under the permutation containment order): there is an algebraic number $\kappa$, approximately $2.20557$, for which there are only countably many permutation classes of growth rate (Stanley-Wilf limit) less than $\kappa$ but uncountably many permutation classes of growth rate $\kappa$, answering a question of Klazar.
+We establish a phase transition for permutation classes (downsets of permutations under the permutation containment order): there is an algebraic number $\kappa$, approximately $2.20557$, for which there are only countably many permutation classes of growth rate (a.k.a.
+Stanley-Wilf limit) less than $\kappa$ but uncountably many permutation classes of growth rate $\kappa$, answering a question of Klazar.
 We go on to completely characterize the possible sub-$\kappa$ growth rates of permutation classes, answering a question of Kaiser and Klazar.
-Central to our proofs are the concepts of generalized grid classes (introduced herein), partial well-order, and atomicity (also known as the joint embedding property).
+Central to our proofs are the concepts of generalized grid classes (introduced herein), partial well-order, the substitution decomposition, and atomicity (a.k.a. the joint embedding property).